john1234brown/node-pkg-plugin/README.md

 The plugin allows you to specify the input filename and the output filename prefix through its constructor.
 By default, it uses `app.js` as the input filename and `app-` as the output filename prefix.
 You can customize these values as shown in the example above.

 ## External Node Modules
 If your project uses external Node modules, ensure your Webpack or Rollup configuration properly caches all modules.
 Failing to do so may result in a non-functional binary.
 For more details, refer to the [Node.js Single Executable Applications documentation](https://nodejs.org/en/docs/guides/single-executable-applications/), also you can refer to the [Webpack documentation on caching](https://webpack.js.org/guides/caching/).

+For Rollup, you can refer to the following documentation and guides for caching:

+- [rollup-plugin-cache](https://www.npmjs.com/package/rollup-plugin-cache): This plugin is specifically designed to cache node modules.
+- [rollup-plugin-commonjs](https://github.com/rollup/plugins/tree/master/packages/commonjs): This plugin allows you to use CommonJS modules in Rollup and includes caching options.
+- [rollup-plugin-node-resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve): This plugin helps Rollup find node modules and includes caching options.

 For caching node modules in Webpack, you can use the `cache` option in your Webpack configuration file like this: